Sup2point0/Assort/Yu-Gi-Oh!/archetypes/METEOR.md

 ## Trivia

-- All METEOR Spell Cards reflect their actual function in *Ultraman Mebius*.
+- All of the cards reflect their actual function in *Ultraman Mebius*.